idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 _Coaching is like midwifery.
 A midwife can not give birth to the baby, she facilitates the birth.
 Similarly, a coach can not give a solution, she must give birth to the insight from within the coachee.
 Coaching is asking questions, guiding, and facilitating understanding, and this post collects my studies on the topic._

-### What mechanisms do you have to ensure career development.
+### What mechanisms do you have to ensure career development?

 **Principles for career development**